 About this STEM integrated learning scenario

-A catapult, is a mechanism used to forcefully propelling stones, spears, or other projectiles.
+A catapult is a mechanism used to forcefully propelling stones, spears, or other projectiles.
 It is mainly used as a military weapon since ancient times.
-Catapults were used by ancient Greeks, ancient Chinese and Romans so to be able to shoot arrows and darts as well stones at enemy soldiers.
+Catapults were used by ancient Greeks, ancient Chinese and Romans so to be able to shoot arrows and darts as well as stones at enemy soldiers.
 In addition, they were used by Romans to get Constantinople for the first time with oiling fire.
 All this information can be used so to make students curious about the exact use of catapults in History, but also get to know how a catapult is working and what makes the catapult more effective.
-For this, we will examine certain functionalities according to principles from Physics, how is the projectile of the catapult measured according to mathematics principles and also how we can extract our experimental data during the subject of Informatic Technology in our classes.
+For this, we will examine certain functionalities according to principles from Physics, how is the projectile of the catapult measured according to mathematics principles and also how we can extract our experimental data during the subject of Informatics Technology in our classes.

 Author(s): Nikolas Nikolaou, Georgios Parisinos, Spyros Onisilou, Maria Hatjimichael Pouliaou